icinganalysis/icinganalysis.github.io/content/NACA-TN-4220.md

 ## Summary

-Icing threats to lighter-than-air airships are assessed.
+Icing threats to airships are assessed.

 ## Abstract